The Moonbase: Reception

-Ann Lawrence of Morning Star reviewed the first two episodes on 22 February 1967, describing it as better than some recent serials.
+Ann Lawrence of Morning Star reviewed the first two episodes on 22 February 1967, describing the story as better than some recent serials.
 However, she wanted less screaming from Polly.

 Paul Cornell, Martin Day, and Keith Topping gave the serial an unfavourable review in The Discontinuity Guide (1995), writing that it was "illogical and boring, reducing the Cybermen to the role of intergalactic gangsters".
 In The Television Companion (1998), David J. Howe and Stephen James Walker noted that it was a remake of The Tenth Planet but was "far superior" in the way the Cybermen were portrayed.
 They also praised the music, acting, and the shots on the Moon, but they felt the direction was "lacklustre" in places and called the shots of the Cyberman ship landing "amongst the worst ever seen in Doctor Who".
 In 2009, Patrick Mulkern of Radio Times also praised the redesigned Cybermen and the atmosphere.
 He wrote that the scripts "impart dollops of science without jarring and allow for a good deal of incident and suspense".
-The AV Clubs Christopher Bahn said in 2014, "Whatever flaws it may have, and it's far from perfect, "The Moonbase" has more than enough going for it to earn a place as one of the must-see serials of the Second Doctor era."
+The A.V.
+Clubs Christopher Bahn said in 2014, "Whatever flaws it may have, and it's far from perfect, "The Moonbase" has more than enough going for it to earn a place as one of the must-see serials of the Second Doctor era."
 In Starburst, Paul Mount described The Moonbase as "pretty much the same story as 'The Tenth Planet', differing only to the extent that it's not quite as good."
 Still, he said it is "cheerful" and "occasionally competent."
 James Hoare of SciFiNow gave the DVD release three out of five stars, describing the story as "a slightly dull and weakly padded retread of The Tenth Planet" but praising Troughton's performance.
 In 2010, SFX named the resolution of patching the hole in the Moonbase with a drinks tray as one of the silliest moments in Doctor Whos history.

 Legacy

 The reception to The Moonbase led directly to a return of the Cybermen; on 3 March 1967, script editor Gerry Davis commissioned Pedler to write what would become The Tomb of the Cybermen (1967).

-For the Doctor Who Magazine poll in 2014 of the first 50 years of the programme, The Moonbase came in 20th for the 1960s stories and 113th overall (out of 241), similar to its ranking of 112 in the 2009 poll.
+In the Doctor Who Magazine poll in 2014 of the first 50 years of the programme, The Moonbase came in 20th for the 1960s stories and 113th overall (out of 241), similar to its ranking of 112 in the 2009 poll.
 In the Doctor Who Magazine poll for the show's 60th anniversary in 2023, The Moonbase was voted the eleventh best story of the Second Doctor's tenure, out of a total of 21.
 In a 2010 article, Charlie Jane Anders of io9 listed the cliffhanger to the third episode—in which the Cybermen march across the Moon's surface towards the base—as one of the greatest cliffhangers in the history of Doctor Who.
 She ranked the serial the 35th best Doctor Who story of all time and a "classic" in 2015.